About Senior Scholars at Queens

 Growing even more, another move was necessary to accommodate the growing numbers.

 Providence United Methodist Church contracted to host Senior Scholars every Friday morning.
-2019 membership exceeds 900 with weekly attendance ranging from 350 to 425.
+2020 membership is nearing 900 with weekly attendance ranging from 350 to 425.